varletjs/varlet/packages/varlet-ui/src/tooltip/docs/en-US.md

 ### Trigger

-Use `trigger` to change the trigger method of tooltip display, the optional values are `click` and `hover`
+Use `trigger` to change the trigger method of tooltip display, the optional values are `click` and `hover`.

 ```html
 <template>